Samruddhi-saoji/Travelling_salesman_problem/README.md

 - **Smarter Mutation**: Apply mutation **only** to below-average solutions.
 - **Stronger Selection Pressure**: Keeps the population biased toward fitter candidates.
 - **Maintains Diversity** without sacrificing good solutions.

+## Time Complexity Optimization

+A key improvement in this implementation is the **optimized crossover operator**, which reduces the time complexity of cost evaluation for new chromosomes.

+### Standard GA Crossover
+- After crossover, the cost (total distance of a route) is usually recomputed from scratch.
+- Requires iterating over all `N` cities in the chromosome → **O(N)** per cost evaluation.

+### Optimized Crossover (O(1) Cost Evaluation)
+- During the crossover, we reverse the segment between two randomly selected indices i1, i2.
+Therefore, in the child chromosome, only two edges are removed, and two new edges are added.
+- Instead of recalculating the entire route cost, we reuse the parent cost and adjust it only for the affected edges.
+- Therefore, the child cost can be computed in **O(1)**:  child_cost = parent_cost - removed_paths + added_paths
+- We still need to recalculate the whole cost in case of mutation (swapping two cities).
+However, since mutation happens less frequently, the overall performance gain is significant.

+### Overall Time complexity
+- Standard GA: O(E * P * N)
+- Optimized version: O(E * (P + N))
+Where:
+- E = number of epochs (generations)
+- P = population size
+- N = number of cities